 Once the Google Search Console is set up, you’ll be ready to dig into the details of your blog’s organic performance.
-What you’re looking for is how your blog is performing on specific search inquiries or “keywords.”
+What you’re looking for is how your blog performs on specific search inquiries or “keywords.”
 There are two pieces of information you’ll want to analyze: impressions and average position.

 When analyzing keywords to optimize your blogs around, you need to strike a balance between these two performance metrics.
 On the one hand, you want to optimize around positions you’re already performing well in.
 On the other hand, it’s not worth optimizing around a keyword that has few impressions.

 At Open Path, we use HubSpot as our CRM.
 For HubSpot users, you can determine your blog’s keywords to optimize around through the following steps: Using HubSpot, view the targeted blog’s detailed data.
 There are two tabs: “performance” and “optimization.”
 Under “optimization,” you’ll be able to see which search queries the blog is being discovered by.

 Sub-Keywords and Related Keywords

 Now that you’ve identified the keywords that are working in your existing blog content, you can optimize your blog around them.
 To do this, you’ll need to identify sub-keywords and related keywords.

 For example, if your blog is about “dish soap” and you’re trying to optimize around that keyword, you can improve performance by including sub-keywords such as “ivory dish soap” and “dish soap bars” and related keywords such as “dish detergent.”

 Doing this helps Google confirm that your blog really is about the keywords it thinks it’s about.

 How to Find Supplementary Keywords Using Online Tools

 To find out the sub-keywords and related keywords to the main keyword you’ve identified for optimization, you will need some help from SEO software, such as Semrush or Moz.